10 Obscure Coral Snake Species

 © Wikimedia Commons User: JoelAmaya – CC BY-SA 4.0

-A 2019 study analysed its venom for the very first time.
-It found a high lethal activity in mice, and the usual three-finger toxins (standard issue neurotoxins), plus smaller quantities of metalloproteinases, serine proteinases, and L-amino-oxidases.
-Human development is intense in the centre of Roatán, and Micrurus ruatanus is now in the IUCN critically endangered category.
-Its remaining habitat is believed to encompass just 86 km².
+A 2019 study analysed their venom for the very first time, and found a high lethal activity in mice.
+The venom mixture consisted of the usual three-finger toxins (standard issue neurotoxins), plus smaller quantities of metalloproteinases, serine proteinases, and L-amino-oxidases.

 9 Small coral snake

 One of two coral snakes found on Trinidad.
 The small coral snake (Micrurus circinalis) is easily distinguishable from the Trinidad ribbon coral snake by its far thinner white rings, which are just one scale wide.
-Small coral snakes measure 40-50cm and are a relatively flexible species.
-They’re most common in humid lowland forests and woodlands, but also appear in adjacent urban areas and agricultural land.

 10 Anchor coral snake

 This Ecuadorian coral snake loves forested foothills, pristine rainforests, and sometimes forests heavily degraded by mankind.
-Anchor coral snakes are one of the longest species, reaching up to 151cm.
-They have a narrow, long spine of territory west of the Andes, including western Ecuador, western Colombia, and possibly eastern Panama.
-It mainly lives below 1500 metres, but has been found at 2300 metres in Colombia.
-Its venom is confirmed to contain the usual paralysing alpha-neurotoxins.
+Anchor coral snakes (Micrurus ancoralis) are one of the longest Micrurus members, reaching up to 151cm.
+They have a narrow, long spine of territory to the west of the Andes, including western Ecuador, western Colombia, and possibly eastern Panama.

 The anchor coral snake is a classic triad species.
-The patterns here are red, followed by 3 black rings and two white sandwiched inbetween.
+The patterns here are red, followed by 3 black bands and two white rings sandwiched inbetween.
 This layout is pretty common, but the distinguishing feature with Micrurus ancoralis is a fully red face.
 This makes its beady black eyes stand out all the more clearly.

-Micrurus ancoralis seems to love elongated prey.
-Confirmed meals so far include the legless speckled worm lizard (Micrurus ancoralis), and Hallowell’s coffee snake, which is also eaten by the small coral snake.
-They climb vegetation occasionally, but usually stick to the ground, whether crossing roads at night or slithering over dense beds of fallen leaves.
-Like most of this list, the anchor coral snake has very little research to its name.
+Like other Micrurus members, anchor coral snakes seem to love elongated prey.
+Confirmed meals so far include the legless speckled worm lizard (Micrurus ancoralis), and Hallowell’s coffee snake, which is also eaten by the small coral snake of Trinidad.

 Leave a Comment